Performance-Based Earned Value

 Section 809 Panel Report Excerpts, Part 2:

-"Traditional measurement using EVM provides less value to a program than an Agile process in which the end user continuously verifies that the product meets the requirement.”
-“EVM has been required on most large software programs but has not prevented cost, schedule, or performance issues.”
+Traditional measurement using EVM, as outlined in the ANSI EIA Standard 748, provides less value to a program compared to an Agile process where the end user continuously verifies that the product meets the requirement.
+While the EIA 748 guidelines have been required for most large software programs, they have not effectively prevented issues related to cost, schedule, or performance.

 Section 809 Panel Report Excerpts, Part 3:

-“The current system focuses on process, not product.
-Former ASN(RDA) Sean Stackley said this focus takes PMs’ attention away from the fundamentals of cost, schedule, and performance, and is one of the major contributors to negative acquisition outcomes.
-This perspective is shared by many stakeholders with whom the Section 809 Panel met and was aptly described by one stakeholder as “mission becoming secondary to perfection of the contract.”
+The current system focuses on process, not product.
+Former ASN(RDA) Sean Stackley noted that this focus diverts PMs' attention from the fundamentals of cost, schedule, and performance, contributing significantly to negative acquisition outcomes.
+This perspective aligns with the views of many stakeholders whom the Section 809 Panel met, and one stakeholder aptly described it as 'mission becoming secondary to perfection of the contract.'
+Furthermore, adherence to the ANSI EIA Standard 748 and its EIA 748 guidelines is essential to ensure that project management remains aligned with key objectives, rather than getting lost in procedural perfection.

 PBBE Final Report